-We need your help now more than ever.
+Students need your help now more than ever.

-This greater reliance on technology presents a very real struggle for those without their own laptop or a reliable broadband connection.
+This greater dependence on technology presents a very real struggle for those without their own laptop or a reliable broadband connection.

 You can help bridge the digital divide, ensuring all students can get online.

 Today’s students rely on paid work to make ends meet.
 But with no work available during lockdowns and households hit hard by the ongoing impact of the pandemic, paying the rent and finding money for essentials remains so much harder.